 An OAR between 30% and 90% is harder to interpret.
 Track and compare your rates over time to identify changes.
 Calculating your offer acceptance rate monthly, quarterly or annually and by department, hiring manager or recruiter can give you more insight into potential problem areas.

-For measurements, you could track Glassdoor reviews where candidates rate their experiences and give reasons for rejecting offers.
+For measurements, you could track Glassdoor reviews where candidates rate their experiences and give reasons for offer rejection.
 Alternatively, you could send candidate experience surveys.
 Add a couple of open-ended questions asking candidates who rejected your job offer to elaborate on their reasons for turning you down.
 Avoid including multiple choice questions as they constrain candidates’ answers.
 You could also give this kind of survey to new hires to learn why they accepted your job offer.

 After collecting data from candidates, you could compile a simple report like this: